Shrey2031/Amazon-Clone/README.md

 # Amazon-Clone

-simply i clone a amazon website using html,css.
+ i clone a amazon website using html,css.